How do I enable Java in my web browser?

 Browsers for Windows and Mac OS X

-- Start Mozilla Firefox browser or restart it if it is already running
+- Open the Firefox browser or restart it, if it is already running

-- In the Add-ons Manager tab, select Plugins
+- In the Add-ons Manager window, select Plugins

-- Click Java (TM) Platform plugin to select it
+- Click Java (TM) Platform plugin (Windows) or Java Applet Plug-in (Mac OS X) to select it

-- Click on the Enable button (if the button says Disable, Java is already enabled)
+- Check that the option selected is Ask to Activate or Always Activate or on older Firefox versions, click on the Enable button (if the button says Disable, Java is already enabled)

 - Click on Safari and select Preferences